FORGOT YOUR DETAILS?

 Dealing with your mobile catering competition

 The food cart industry has grown exponentially in the United States.
-Understandably then, with a restaurant on wheels, you need to be prepared for some competition.
-As an organized restaurateur, you need to have a competitive edge and develop attributes that set your food cart apart from other carts, trucks, trailers and kiosks in the market.
+Understandably then, if you want to offer the best mobile catering in your area, you need to be prepared for some competition.
+As an organized restauranteur, you need to have a competitive edge and develop attributes that set your food cart apart from other carts, trucks, trailers and kiosks in the market.

 To be truly competitive in the mobile catering industry, you need to: